pingzing/pingzing.github.io/content/saner-command-line-part-2.md

 _Originally posted on the Futurice blog at https://www.futurice.com/blog/a-saner-windows-command-line-part-2/_

 _Modified slightly upon reposting to this blog to add a mention for Hyper, and remove out-of-date posh-git info_

+_Updated April 15, 2020 to add information about Windows Terminal_